 VBT Valence Bond Theory: Bond Structures

 As per the valence bond theory, a covalent bond forms amid two atoms.
 This happens as the half filled valence atomic orbitals of both the atoms having one unpaired electron overlap.
 The structure of a valence bond is quite like a Lewis structure.
 Several valence bond structures are used at the place where a single Lewis structure cannot be written.
 Each VB structure symbolizes a specific Lewis structure.
 The amalgamation of valence bond structures is the key point of resonance theory.

-As per the valence bond theory, chemical bond forms as the participating atoms’ atomic orbitals overlap.
+As per the valence bond, chemical bond forms as the participating atoms’ atomic orbitals overlap.
 Due to the overlapping, it is probable that the electrons must be in the bond region.
 Bonds are viewed as weakly coupled orbitals in valence bond theory.
 It is easier to apply this theory in ground state molecules.
 During the formation of bonds, the inner-shell orbitals and electrons stay unchanged.
 There are two kinds of overlapping orbitals.
 These are sigma and pi.
 Let us learn about these two in detail:

 - Sigma Bonds: These bonds transpire when the orbitals of two shared electrons overlap each other head to head.
 For instance, a bond amid two s-orbital electrons is a sigma bond as two spheres are always coaxial.

 - Pi Bonds: These bonds transpire when two orbitals overlap at the time they are parallel.

 Check the Chemical Bond Topic based Courses for your JEE/ NEET Exam Preparation.